James Frampton

 Construction & Engineering

 James has experience of the whole range of construction related disputes including claims for defective workmanship or design, delay, variations, termination and final accounts.
-James’ recent domestic work includes:

 • Acting for the claimant in Dr Jones Yeovil Limited v The Stepping Stone Group Limited [2020] EWHC 2308 (TCC).
 Following a 7 day trial in the High Court, heard remotely by Zoom, James’ client was successful in recovering its retention and defeating the counterclaim of over £240,000 raised by the employer for alleged defects in full.

-• Acting for the successful Claimant/Applicant in Wilson and Sharp Investments Ltd v Falmouth Property Investments Ltd [2019] 1 WLUK 533 securing summary judgment against a £1million set-off/counterclaim for misrepresentation in the High Court (QBD).
+• Acting for the successful Claimant/Applicant in Wilson and Sharp Investments Ltd v Falmouth Property Investments Ltd [2019] 1 WLUK 533 securing summary judgment against a £1million set-off/counterclaim for misrepresentation in the High Court (KBD).

 • Acting as junior counsel for a local authority in respect of cladding and fire-stopping issues under a PFI contract in a housing block.